THE AI TOWNSQUARE PROTOCOL

 StructureAd hoc or chaotic7-phase protocol

-OutputVideo no one watchesCivic Brief in 48 hours
+OutputRecordings with no structured outputCivic Brief in 48 hours

 ParticipantsPassive audienceCurated contributors